sawsimeon/nearjsonrpc/README.md

 ```
 ## Warning First

-DO NOT run real transactions on mainnet without fully understanding.
+DO NOT run real transactions on mainnet without careful consideration.
 Regarding the function `near_broadcast_tx()`, sending a real sign transaction
 on mainnet will:

 - Transfer real NEAR tokens